hashicorp/terraform-website/content/source/docs/plugin/framework/publishing.html.md

 The Terraform Registry will detect this file and understand that this version of your provider only supports version 6 of the Terraform protocol.
 It will correctly advertise that fact to Terraform, so that Terraform versions that don't support protocol 6 will not download it.

-If you're using `goreleaser` 1.1.0 and later, the manifest file handling can be accomplished with the below `extra_files` configuration under the `checksum` and `release` sections.
+[GoReleaser](https://goreleaser.com/) is a release automation tool for Go projects.
+You can use GoReleaser 1.1.0 and later to automatically checksum and upload your manifest file name to reflect the versioned file name for the release.
+Add the `extra_files` configuration below to the `checksum` and `release` sections of the `.goreleaser.yml` file.
 The `glob` pattern must match the manifest file name.

 ```yaml
 checksum: